 The Vernier caliper is an instrument that is quite familiar to every professional.
 They become a well-known tool for measurement that you can rely on the result.

-Different industry people use Vernier caliper as their primary tool for measuring any object.
+Different industries use Vernier caliper as their primary tool for measuring any object.
 To work with this one must understand how a Vernier caliper or the working principles of a Vernier caliper.